8: Pitch, Loudness and Timbre

 - Suppose the sound level is 110 dB.
 What is the sound intensity?
 110 dB = 10 log (I/10-12).
 Divide both sides by 10 to get 11 = log (I/10-12).
 Now take inverse log 11 (same as 1011) to get 1011 = I/-12.
 Multiply both sides by -12 to get 0.1 W/m2 = I.

-Both sound intensity (W/m2) and sound intensity level (SIL) are numbers that can be measured precisely in the laboratory.
+Both sound intensity (W/m2) and sound intensity level (SIL) are numbers that can be measured precisely in the laboratory (objective).
 The human ear, however, is an imperfect measuring instrument.
-We hear better at a mid range of frequencies than we do at very low or very high frequencies.
+We hear better at a mid-range of frequencies than we do at very low or very high frequencies.
 The phon scale is a subjective measurement of loudness.
-Real humans are asked to compare the loudness of different notes and an average is taken for many people.
+This scale is arrived at by asking real humans to compare the loudness of different notes and an average is taken for many people (subjective).
 The units of the phon are the same as SIL units; the Decibels (dB).

 8c: Just Noticeable Difference

-If a group of people are asked to decide if two tones are the the same loudness or not it turns out that the majority of them will make different decisions depending on the frequency of the note and the initial loudness.
+If a group of people are asked to decide if two tones are or are not the same loudness, it turns out that the majority of them will make different decisions depending on the frequency of the note and the initial loudness.
 It is easier to tell if two sounds are the same loudness when they are both very loud.
 For example most people can tell if the SIL level changes by 0.5 dB when the sound is at 80 dB but need a change of 1.5 dB to detect a difference if the sound is at 40 dB to start with.
 There is also a slight difference in the perception of loudness differences at different frequencies, which is not surprising given the difference in perception at different frequencies (the phon scale, above).

 If a trumpet and a clarinet play the same note we can still tell the difference between the two instruments.
 Likewise, different voices sound different even when singing the same note.
 Why?
 We now know that if they are playing or singing the same pitch the fundamental frequency is the same for both so it is not the pitch that enables us to tell the difference.
-These differences in the quality of the pitch are called timbre and depend on the actual shape of the wave which in turn depends on the other frequencies present.
-Pure tones such as from a tuning fork have a pure sine wave shape.
-However the notes from musical instruments and voices are more complex.
-We will take this up in more detail in the next chapter.
-We will also come back to other aspects of human perception of sounds in a future chapter.
+These differences in the quality of the pitch are called timbre and depend on the actual shape of the wave which in turn depends on the other frequencies present and their phases.
+Pure tones such as from a tuning fork have a pure sine wave shape and a single frequency.
+However the notes from musical instruments and voices are more complex and normally contain many frequencies, as we will see in the next chapter.
+We will also come back to other aspects of the human perception of sounds in Chapter 10 on Perception.
 For now the main point is that the subjective perception of pitch, loudness and timbre are each related to more than one quantity that can be measured in the laboratory.
-The following diagram shows the connections between objective (laboratory) measurements and subjective perception.
+The following diagram shows some of the connections between objective (laboratory) measurements and subjective perception.

 Pitch is primarily determined by the fundamental frequency of a note.
 Perceived loudness is related to the intensity or energy per time per area arriving at the ear.
 Timbre is the quality of a musical note and is related to the other frequencies present.
 Laboratory instruments measure the fundamental frequency in Hz and sound intensity in W/m2 of a sound wave as independent properties.
 As we will see we can also measure the other frequencies present which determines the waveform.
 Our hearing mechanisms, on the other hand, perceive the subjective qualities of timbre, pitch and loudness of a musical note.
 The objectively measured quantities are related to the subjective perceptions but the relationship is not precise.
 For example we perceive loudness differently for different frequencies.
 Our ears are better at distinguishing differences in frequency (JND Hz) at low frequencies than high.
 And we distinguish loudness differences better for loud sounds (JND dB).
 As we will see there are several other interesting features of our hearing system that make the perception of sound different from measurements made in the lab.